ianbusko/smooth-scroll-module/README.md

 `ScrollModule.scrollTo(target, [instant])`

 The scrollTo method is used to scroll smoothly to the specified target.
-As of version 1.0.0, the target must be a JavaScript DOM selector.
 The smooth scrolling will take place over the amount of time specified by the `duration` parameter using the `easing` function to define its easing curve.
 Upon completion, it will execute the `callback` function.

+The `target` parameter must be a JavaScript DOM selector, a valid selector string, or an integer value for the amount of distance to scroll.

 The `instant` parameter is an optional boolean flag.
 If it is true, `duration` will be ignored and the scroll will complete immediately.

 ## Future Plans

 1. ScrollTo should return a promise when scrolling is complete instead of executing a callback.
 2. Instant will be removed as a parameter of .scrollTo() and instead will be its own method.
-3. Allow .scrollTo() to supply a selector string as a target.